manishkmr49/manishkmr49/README.md

  ✌️ &emsp; I find joy in crafting code and love seeing the results come to life. <br/><br/>
  ❤️ &emsp; Passionate about coding and always eager to learn new skills. <br/><br/>
  📧 &emsp; Feel free to reach out via email: <a href="mailto:manish19464@gmail.com">manish19464@gmail.com</a> <br/><br/>
  💬 &emsp; Have questions or want to chat?
-Open an issue or drop a message [here](https://github.com/manishkmr49/contact-repository-).
+Open an <a href="https://github.com/manishkmr49/contact-repository-/issues">issue</a> or drop a message.
 </p>

 <br/>
 <br/>
 <br/>

 ## Skills & Technologies